 Learn more about blood tests

-After your initial intake therapeutic session, we’ll ask you to check in with a counsellor every four months during your first year.
+After your initial intake session, we’ll ask you to book a wellbeing check-in with a counsellor every four months during your first year.
 After that time, these sessions are completely optional.
-Additionally, If you’d like extra sessions, you’re welcome to book them at a reduced rate for members.

 Learn more about counselling support